 What is Stromal-Vascular Fraction (SVF)?

-A new method of treatment of rectovaginal fistula is based on the use of a stromal-vascular fraction (SVF).
+A new method of treatment of rectovaginal fistula, anal fissure and the rectal ulcer is based on the use of a stromal-vascular fraction (SVF).

-SVF is a cell product obtained from the patient’s own adipose (fat) tissue and then injected into the wall between rectum and vagina and surrounding tissues.
+SVF is a cell product obtained from the patient’s own adipose (fat) tissue and then injected into the damaged area and surrounding tissues.

 This fraction contains various stem and progenitor cells, including multipotent mesenchymal stem cells (MSCs), as well as immune cells, fibroblasts, pericytes, endothelial progenitor cells and other types of cells that are all involved in the regeneration process.
 Cells of SVF help to: